What is an Estate?

-Katrina Jacobs assists Executors with applications for Grant of Probate and Letters of Administration, in a friendly and compassionate way, mindful of the loss you have recently suffered.
+Katrina Jacobs Estate Law assists Executors with applications for Grant of Probate and Letters of Administration, in a friendly and compassionate way, mindful of the loss you have recently suffered.

-Once a Grant of Probate or Letters of Administration have been obtained (or in some cases, where a Grant is not required at all), then the Estate enters the administration phase.
+Once a Grant of Probate or Letters of Administration has been obtained (or in some cases, where a Grant is not required at all), then the Estate enters the administration phase.